Asian stocks mixed before Fed meeting after China cuts rate - NewsBreak

 Asian stocks mixed before Fed meeting after China cuts rate

-BEIJING — (AP) — Asian stock markets were mostly lower Monday after China cut an interest rate that affects mortgage lending while investors looked ahead to this week’s Federal Reserve conference for signals about more possible U.S. rate hikes to cool surging inflation.
+Asian stock markets were mixed Monday after China cut an interest rate that affects mortgage lending while investors looked ahead to this week’s Federal Reserve conference for signals about more possible U.S. rate hikes to cool surging inflation.

 Shanghai advanced after the Chinese central bank nudged down its target rate for a five-year loan to shore up weak housing sales.
-Tokyo, Hong Kong, Seoul and Sydney retreated.
-Oil prices fell more than $1 per barrel.
+Tokyo and Hong Kong declined.
+Oil prices rose nearly $1 per barrel.

 Investors are watching the annual Fed meeting in Jackson Hole, Wyoming, for rates guidance after minutes last week from the U.S. central bank’s July board meeting affirmed plans for more increases despite signs of weaker economic activity.